rdalen/Lego_PF-Motor-SpeedController/README.md

 Because the output voltage cannot be reversed it is suitable e.g. as an LED dimmer
 ![Image](https://github.com/user-attachments/assets/ed3f1727-a2c3-4208-9fcc-59caea6877c4)

-A modified design where the motor can be changed direction using a DPDT-switch can be seeb below
+Below is a modified design where the motor can be changed direction using a DPDT switch.